sourcebots/volunteer-docs/content/essential-knowledge/software-platforms.md

 ## Trello

 Trello is mainly used for strategic planning.
-Trello tasks will refer to things such as milestones on github issues or other similar objectives, components of features, issues and bugs should be in the components issue tracker rather than trello.
+Trello tasks will refer to things such as milestones on github issues or other similar objectives, components of features, issues and bugs should be in the components issue tracker rather than Trello.
-Some trello boards however will be used for tracking small tasks on things that don’t have a separate issue tracker.
+Some Trello boards however will be used for tracking small tasks on things that don’t have a separate issue tracker.

 Trello can be accessed at https://trello.com/smallpeice2016